What one Dropbox team learned from trying a 4-day workweek

 The 4-day workweek isn’t a novel concept.
-In fact, it’s been been piloted at companies like Shake Shack, Uniqlo, Microsoft Japan, and even as a nation-wide experiment in New Zealand as early as 2018.
+In fact, it’s been piloted at companies like Shake Shack, Uniqlo, Microsoft Japan, and even as a nation-wide experiment in New Zealand as early as 2018.
 And many have had positive results.
 In Microsoft Japan’s case, the company claimed it boosted productivity by 40%.
 Shake Shake reported that recruitment, especially among women, spiked as a result.
 These are some sucessful examples of the 4-day workweek, but the recent dramatic change to remote work has spurred another wave of interest in rethinking the traditional Monday-to-Friday routine.

 “The pandemic has created a moment for businesses to take stock and consider more radical reconstructions of the workplace,” said Andrew Barnes, author of “The 4 Day Week” and co-founder of the nonprofit 4 Day Week Global.
 “It is a time for experimentation and a reevaluation of what it means to be productive.”